This Whole Page Is Advertisement = Promotion = Commercial

 Max Reger actually wrote this several times when he was asked for an autograph.
 It is certainly the only handwritten quotation about Bach.

 What Then Is "Classical Music"?

-Classical music is also associated with rather conservative, perhaps even festive clothing of the performers.
-Much more ties are worn, the female artists have noble clothes on.
-You generally notice a little bit about classical music that they don't seem to be made up out of thin air.
+Classical Music is also associated with rather conservative, perhaps even festive clothes of the performers.
+Much more ties are worn, the artists have noble clothes on.
+Classical Music in general you notice a little bit that they don't seem to be made up out of thin air.
 The audience is quieter and more conservative.
-One associates St. John's Passion with conservative enthusiasts, "Wacken" more with head-banging listeners.
-With Caroline Reiber there is more swaying and clapping, with "Air" the audience is more quiet.
-And again: You can argue so contrary that all 10 authors who occupy page 1 on Google today would "put me down". ✓
+You associate the Johannes Passion with conservative enthusiasts, "Wacken" more with head-banging listeners.
+With Caroline Reiber (...
+In Germany) there is rather swaying and clapping, with "Air" by Bach the audience is rather quiet.
+And again: You can argue so contrary that all ten authors who occupy page 1 at Google today would "put me down".

-"What is classical music?".
-Without providing a spot-on answer, however, you know immediately after my reading that it's best not to even try.
-As a student, it is best to remember once again that things "get hairy" when the question does not refer to classical music as a time period, epoch or era, i.e. when the question is: "Who are the composers of the classical period?
-Because in this case the answer can only be: Haydn, Mozart, Beethoven. ✓
+"What is Classical Music?".
+Without providing a spot-on answer, however, you know immediately after my reading that it's best not to try to explain it at all.
+As a student, it's best to remind yourself once again that things "get tricky" when the question doesn't refer to classic as a time period, epoch, or era, that is, when it says, "Who are the composers of the classical period?"
+Because in this case, the answer can only be: Haydn, Mozart, Beethoven.

 Bach calendars and Bach figures: "Bach 4 You" is the specialist.
 To the shop.